Siferiax/blog/content/posts/Setting up a thoughts workflow.md

 TocOpen: false
 draft: true
 ---
 I've been exploring [Zettelkasten](https://zettelkasten.de/) a lot.
 Reading tons of articles for inspiration and understanding.
-Every time I concluded it didn't fit me.
-This was not *my* PKM system.
-At the same time I was very frustrated about my set up.

-However recently I stumbled upon [Jay Colbert's Zettelkasten workflow](https://wilde-at-heart.garden/pages/my-zettelkasten-workflow-from-start-to-finish/).
+And recently I stumbled upon [Jay Colbert's Zettelkasten workflow](https://wilde-at-heart.garden/pages/my-zettelkasten-workflow-from-start-to-finish/).
+Inspiring change and this blogpost.

+I have noticed an increase in notes I need to dig up and work on more at a later time.
+And I also have gathered quite a few references that I want to process further.
+So while I had dismissed zettelkasten every time I read about it, maybe it was time to reconsider.
+Jay's article gave me the inspiration required.

+In this blogpost I will show you how I came to a system for myself based on Jay's article.
+Reading his article will give extra context, but I will do my best to not make it required reading for this one.

+## Setting the stage
+The zettelkasten system as I have come to understand it has three categories of notes: fleeting notes, main notes (a.k.a. zettels, or sometimes permanent notes) and reference notes (a.k.a. literature notes).

-What I like about Jay's workflow is that he starts from the journal page for everything.
+What I like about Jay's workflow is that he starts from the Logseq journal page for everything.
 And that he has a specific template for each of his note types.

 At this time I have gathered 42 notes I would consider part of my Personal Knowledge database.
 I feel this is a nice amount to experiment with.
 It provides enough bulk to see if and how a set up works.
 And there aren't too many notes to put in a different set up.

+## Not actually zettelkasten
+I completely drop the notion of atomic notes, or zettels.
+Examples I've seen don't seem to map on my own notes in terms of structure.
+I just don't like the idea of needing 10 different zettels to express one (complex) idea.
+I just never get to neatly defined thoughts to put in a zettelkasten.
+I'm not ~~a writer anyway~~ that kind of writer anyway. ("Zettelkasten is a tool for writing" - [Bob Doto](https://writing.bobdoto.computer))

+## Fleeting notes
 The humble fleeting note.
 I first decided, based on my understanding, that this was my ideas.
 Thoughts I hadn't actually processed further.
 I still like this idea.
 The notion that "everything is a fleeting note", doesn't quite work well for me.
 The note that states "today I played World of Warcraft" isn't really a thought that needs further processing.
 That's just what I did that day.
 Jay makes this distinction as well.
 Using a template for those fleeting notes to be processed more in the future.

-I've copied much of his workflow on a process level.
-The exact property names differ, but they are very similar.
-However my definitions and how I actually use the system are different.

-I completely drop the notion of atomic notes, or zettels.
-Examples I've seen don't seem to map on my own notes in terms of structure.
-I just don't like the idea of needing 10 different zettels to express one (complex) idea.

-The main drawback of Zettelkasten for me is two fold I think.
-The "unique" and "atomic" idea writing and the idea of making an individual page for all of that.

-I just never get to neatly defined thoughts to put in a zettelkasten.
-I'm not ~~a writer anyway~~ that kind of writer anyway. ("Zettelkasten is a tool for writing" - [Bob Doto](https://writing.bobdoto.computer))

-I don't want to dismiss zettelkasten outright though.
-I want to keep the possibility open.
-I copied all the templates from Jay's workflow and put the 42 notes I had in the templates I felt they fit in.
-While doing so I molded the templates to something fit for me.
-==soorten uitleggen==

-==Focus op fleeting==

-Jay uses fleeting, and I decided soort would be `🧭verkenning` (I like icons!), translated from exploring.
+Fleeting is just not the right term for me.
+My notes are in the space between fleeting (I read that as short term) and zettels (long term, keep forever, single idea notes).
+In addition I make an effort to keep my graph in my native language (Dutch) as much as possible.

+On his website Jay explains that he uses his Digital Garden for divergence and his Zettelkasten for convergence.[^1]
+# ==hier gebleven ==

 Working through this, I've landed on the term best suited for what I am actually doing: exploring.
 I am exploring my thoughts as I write them down.

+Jay uses fleeting, and I decided soort would be `🧭verkenning` (I like icons!), translated from exploring.

 For each of Jay's templates I considered each of the properties.
 Which to keep or change and which I didn't need.
-I also tried to translate them to Dutch in my continued effort to keep my graph in my native language as much as possible.

 Date => Updates
 In Jay's workflow the property `date` is used.
 As all notes live on a journal page this doesn't add value for me.
 Jay cites it's about sorting.
 Using advanced queries I get the journal-day attribute which is in `YYYYMMDD` format for sorting.